 Before you start searching for pedestal and crown tickets, it’s worth doing a quick assessment of whether going inside the Statue of Liberty is for you.
 While the pedestal area does have an elevator, the crown does not.
 Here’s what you can expect.

-The picture above is inside the Statue of Liberty at pedestal level.
+The picture above is inside the pedestal level.
 It’s very accessible relative to the crown.
-The picture is of the old Statue of Liberty torch.
+The picture is of the old torch.

-Inside the Statue of Liberty Crown – The climb to the top
+Inside the Crown – The climb to the top

 From the top of the pedestal to the crown there is NO ELEVATOR.
 Instead, you have to climb 162 steps, and they’re not the most appealing steps either – you’re in an enclosed spiral staircase the entire way.
 I’m not trying to put you off – I’m sure you’ll be able to do it at a steady pace, hold on tight and don’t let impatient idiots rush you.
 Oh, and if you’re taking kids up there, they must be at least 4 ft tall (to be honest, at 5ft tall I only just fit the height requirement!) and be able to walk unaided.